13-year-old girl shatters glass ceiling, quarterbacks school’s football team

-NORTH KANSAS CITY, Mo. - Neveah Spillman loves sports.
-Her current position at Maple Park Middle School isn't typical of girls her age - Neveah is the football team's starting quarterback.
+NORTH KANSAS CITY, MO (WQAD) – Neveah Spillman loves sports.
+Her current position at Maple Park Middle School isn’t typical of girls her age – Neveah is the football team’s starting quarterback.

 “I was nervous in the beginning because I had never played for a school.
 I’ve always played in leagues,” the 13-year-old told WDAF.